nitaicharan/Udemy-ARAAWRANGRX2/README.md

 ### Certificate

-This certificate above verifies that [Nitai Charan][udemy-url] successfully completed the course [Bootstrap 4 From Scratch With 5 Projects][course-url] on ??/??/???? as taught by [Packt Publishing][instructor-url] on Udemy.
+This certificate above verifies that [Nitai Charan][udemy-url] successfully completed the course [Architecting Reactive Angular Applications with Redux & NgRx][course-url] on 05/25/2020 as taught by [Packt Publishing][instructor-url] on Udemy.
 The certificate indicates the entire course was completed as validated by the student.

 <p align="center">
   <img src="CERTIFICATE.jpg">